 - Weilan Johnson, MD, Dermatology Associates of Central Texas

-Medications to clear acne can be recommended, many of which are over-the-counter products.
-These products can help reduce the incidence of PIH.
-Another product that is very effective and often overlooked in protecting Asian skin from uneven skin tone is sunscreen.
+Medications to clear acne include some OTC products.
+These acne products help reduce the incidence of PIH.
+Another product that is very effective in protecting Asian skin from uneven skin tone is sunscreen.

-Exfoliation can be helpful too, in removing the surface skin cells and improving both acne and hyperpigmentation.
-Once acne is under control, the second goal is to address the resulting pigmentation problems.
-Chemical peels and cosmeceuticals can be helpful.
-However, these are procedures that should be performed only by a board-certified dermatologist.
+Removing the surface skin cells or exfoliation improves both acne and hyperpigmentation.
+With acne managed, treating pigmentation problems is easier.
+Chemical peels and cosmeceuticals can be helpful with that.
+Remember, these are procedures that should be performed only by a board-certified dermatologist.

 Hyperpigmentation and Hypopigmentation

-The first step is to confirm a diagnosis of a skin disorder to first eliminate the underlying cause of the pigmentation (acne, eczema, etc.) before treating the excess pigmentation.
+Get a confirmed diagnosis of the skin disorder to eliminate the underlying cause of the pigmentation.
 Vitiligo can be difficult to cure, but the symptoms can be managed with treatment from your board-certified dermatologist.